valeIT/valeIT.github.io/apps/mac/writerise/index.md

                 <div class="col-xs-12 col-md-8 col-md-offset-2">
                     <div class="text-center">
                         <h2>Discover</h2>
-                        <p>Boost your writing with WriteRise.
-Daily accountability and motivation at your fingertips.
+                        <p>Boost your writing with WriteRise. <br>Daily accountability and motivation at your fingertips.<br>
-                            <br> Get an in-depth view on your writing abits.
-How much time you spend writing each day, which project are the most productive?
+                            <br> Get an in-depth view on your writing habits.
+How much time you spend writing each day, which projects are the most productive?
 Which areas are lacking?
 Where to take action?
                             <br> With WriteRise is easy to find out and get writing.
                         </p>
                     </div>